woofers/use-contacts/packages/use-contacts/README.md

   }, T>[] | []>'
 ```

-  Opens the EyeDropper API in supported browsers and returns a
+  Opens the Contact Picker API in supported browsers and returns a
-  promise which will resolve with the selected color.
-Alternatively the promise will be rejected if
+  promise which will resolve with an array of contacts.

-  the user cancels the operation, for instance by hitting escape.
-  Additionally if the browser does not support the API, the
-  promise is rejected.
-While the spec currently indicates that a
-  6-digit HEX value is returned, the current Chrome implementation
-  returns a `rgba` value.
+  You can specify a list of properties as string keys using
+  with the `properties` arg.
+If you pass an unsupported property,
+  this will throw a Type error.
+If you want to auto-detect and use all supported properties
+  call this without a `properties` argument or an empty array `[]`.

+  The `options` arg can be used to specify if the Contact Picker
+  should be a multi-select using `multiple`.

+  If you are using TypeScript, the correct array/contact object will be inferred
+  from the arguments that you pass.
+For instance `select(['name', 'tel'], { multiple: false })`
+  will be typed as `[{ name: string[]; tel?: string[] }]`.

 - `getProperties() => Promise<("name" | "address" | "email" | "icon" | "tel")[]>'`

-  This method closes the Contact Picker API selector if it is open and
-  resolves the promise from `select` with no results.
-Otherwise this
+  Returns the available properties supported by the current browser and device as an array.

+- `cancel() => void`

+  Used to cancel the promise returned from `select`, it will resolve with an empty array of contacts.
+  Otherwise if the promise is not pending, this performs a no-op.
-  performs a no-op.  **NOTE**: The Contact Picker will still remain open
+  **NOTE**: The Contact Picker will still remain open
   as there is no way in any browser to close this programmatically,
-  only the user can dismiss the Contact Picker, however the promise will be resolved and cleaned up.
+  only the user can dismiss the Contact Picker
+  however the promise will be resolved and cleaned up.

-- `cancel() => void`

-  a

 - `isSupported() => boolean`